PolyplexEngine/libpp/CODESTYLE.md

 ## Naming
 * Do not use Hungarian notation
-* Do not use an underscore prefix for member variables, e.g. `_foo`
+* Do not use an underscore prefix for member variables, e.g. `_foo`, underscore suffixes are allowed.
-* Do use snake_casing for private member variables, function, property and event names (words all lowercase, with underscores between each word)
+* Do use camelCase for private member variables, function, property and event names
-* Do use snake_casing for parameters
+* Do use camelCase for parameters
-* Do use snake_casing for local variables
+* Do use camelCase for local variables
 * Do use PascalCasing for public member variables, function, property, event, and class names (all words initial uppercase)
 * Do prefix interfaces names with **I**
 * Do not prefix enums, classes, or delegates with any letter